Parth018/Invoice-generator-master-react/README.md

 - [x] Calculate Tax & Discounts

-- [ ] Store invoices in Firebase DB
+- [ ] Store invoices in the Firebase Database